RRemelgado/iDiv/README.md

 ### Selection of tiles to process
 <p align="justify">
-Looking at the <a href="https://ladsweb.modaps.eosdis.nasa.gov/">LAADS DAAC</a> server, we can already see that tiles with no overlapping land masses were already excluded.
+Looking at the <a href="https://ladsweb.modaps.eosdis.nasa.gov/">LAADS DAAC</a> server, we can see that tiles with no overlapping land masses were already excluded.
 However, there are still tiles that overlap with very small land masses (i.e. area smaller than the product's pixel resolution).
-To avoid the time consuming download of these tiles, I downloaded a shapefile with the world's administrative boundaries (acquired <a href="https://biogeo.ucdavis.edu/data/gadm3.6/gadm36_shp.zip">here</a>) and, for each polygon, estimated the percent pixel coverage for a 1200 x 1200m grid (i.e. final product grid resolution) using the `poly2sample()` function of the <a href="">fieldRS</a> package.
+To avoid the time-consuming download of these tiles, I downloaded a shapefile with the world's administrative boundaries (acquired <a href="https://biogeo.ucdavis.edu/data/gadm3.6/gadm36_shp.zip">here</a>) and, for each polygon, estimated the percent pixel coverage for a 1200 x 1200m grid (i.e. product grid resolution) using the poly2sample() function of the <a href="">fieldRS</a> package.
 This function identifies all the pixels covered by a polygon and, for each pixel, quantifies the percent overlap.
 </p>

 ```r